McLean National Wildlife Refuge

 McLean National Wildlife Refuge is a 760 acre National Wildlife Refuge (NWR) in the U.S. state of North Dakota.
 A little less than half the acreage of McLean NWR is on public lands, while the rest is an easement refuge and is on privately owned land, but the landowners and U.S. Government work cooperatively to protect the resources.
 The U.S. Fish and Wildlife Service oversees McLean NWR from their offices at Audubon National Wildlife Refuge.

-Originally called Lake Susie NWR, the name of the refuge was changed to its current title in the 1990s.
+Originally called Lake Susie NWR, the refuge was originally established by then president Franklin D. Roosevelt in 1939.
+The name of the refuge was changed to its current title in the 1990s.